Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ![Html The EDR of my database](https://github.com/Random-Devil-with-internet/Year-12-3-Assignment/blob/main/EDR.png)

+For the star rating system in my appulaction I uesed a modifed input slider in html.
+The input slider was modifed with css to make it as a bunch of stars instand of a normal input silder which is a track.
+The stars also change when you drag your mouse along it with half stars being in between.

-I used htmx    Ajackx And half star na dtesing processes
+I used htmx    Ajackx And half star na dtesing processes and file extraction

 ## Testing Processes